-I am using the NAN OPTIPRO HA formula for my baby and his/her stools are dark green and very smelly, is there something wrong?
+I am using the NAN Supreme formula for my baby and his/her stools are dark green and very smelly, is there something wrong?

-A baby’s stool can be affected by a number of factors including the transitioning between different feeding options (example: breast milk to formula or between formulas).They may range from soft and unformed, yellowish mustard for breastfed babies to green for HA formula fed babies to bulkier, brown stools for intact formula (non HA) fed babies.
+A baby’s stool can be affected by a number of factors including the transitioning between different feeding options (example: breast milk to formula or between formulas).They may range from soft and unformed, yellowish mustard for breastfed babies to green or bulkier, brown stools for formula fed babies.

 It is best to stick to the same type of formula once your baby is used to the product as making changes can upset your baby and result in some unsettling.

-I have bought NAN Pro instead of NAN OPTIPRO HA, as they look similar.
+I have bought NAN Supreme instead of NAN OPTIPRO.
 Is it okay to give to my baby?

 Can your formulas be pre-made in advance and stored in the fridge?